haoran1062/yolov3/README.md

 ### bugs
 * 1. can't train on big datasets, because of bad performance on big datasets.
-* 2. on little datasets like 1~8 picture could have expected result(but not every time can success), and every time trained results is different, need to find reasons.
+* 2. on little datasets like 1~8 picture could have expected result on the train datasets(but not every time can success), and every time trained results is different, need to find reasons.
 * 3. multi-GPU will hang!
 I have not find the reason but I guess maybe some modules not registered success, but single GPU could run.

 ##### run train